luxtorpeda-dev/luxtorpeda/README.md

 - host_url - This is used to determine where the packages.json file is located remotely, for use in automatic updates of this file.
 - should_do_update - If this parameter is set to true, then the packages.json file will be updated automatically.
-- use_controller - If this parameter is set to true, then attempts to access controllers through SDL2.
+- use_controller - If this parameter is set to true, then attempts to access controllers through gilrs using the SDL_GameControllerDB.
 Defaults to true.
 - use_steam_controller - If this parameter is set to true, then attempts to connect to steam controller through USB interface.
 Defaults to true.
 If false, can interact with UI through normal steam controller desktop emulation.
 - disable_default_confirm - Disables default engine confirmation dialog.
 Defaults to false.
 This can be done globally in the config.json by setting ```disable_default_confirm``` to true, or setting ```LUX_DISABLE_DEFAULT_CONFIRM=1 %command%``` in the launch options of a particular game.
 Setting ```LUX_DISABLE_DEFAULT_CONFIRM=0 %command%``` will enable the confirmation if the config variable is set to disabled for that particular game.